koculu/Regor/docs/api/isRaw.md

 ## Overview

-The `isRaw` function is a utility provided by Regor.
-It determines whether a given value has been marked as "raw" using the `markRaw` function, indicating that it should not be deeply converted into a deep ref when using the `ref` function.
+The `isRaw` function determines whether a given value has been marked as "raw" using the `markRaw` function, indicating that it should not be deeply converted into a deep ref when using the `ref` function.

 ## Usage